-For now, Ladder is only focused on selling term life policies.
+For now, the company is only focused on selling term life policies.

 A term policy pays only if the death of the insured occurs within a specified time period, usually between 10 and 30 years.
 Once the term has passed, the insurer cancels the coverage.
 There are generally no refunds on the premiums paid.

-Ladder Life Insurance uses their online system to pull tens of thousands of data points in real-time to give people instant decisions on their term policies.
+Ladder Life Insurance uses its online system to pull tens of thousands of data points in real-time to give people instant decisions on their term policies.

 If eligible, you can get a fully underwritten policy online in less than five minutes.
-If you don’t qualify for instant approval, Ladder offers temporary coverage that begins immediately and lasts until the application is either approved or denied.
+If you don’t qualify for instant approval, the insurer offers temporary coverage that begins immediately and lasts until the application is either approved or denied.

-The specifics of Ladder’s term policy are as follows.
+The specifics of the company’s term policy are as follows.